NxPKG/khulnasoft-docs/content/dns/_index.md

 <br />

-Refer to [DNS features and availability](/dns/reference/all-features/) for a complete list of features and their availability according to different Cloudflare plans.
+Refer to [DNS features and availability](/dns/reference/all-features/) for a complete list of features and their availability according to different Khulnasoft plans.

 ---

 ## Related products

 {{<related header="Registrar" href="/registrar/" product="registrar">}}
-Before you can start using Cloudflare DNS you must first have a domain.
-Buy and renew your domain at cost with Cloudflare Registrar.
+Before you can start using Khulnasoft DNS you must first have a domain.
+Buy and renew your domain at cost with Khulnasoft Registrar.
 {{</related>}}

 {{<related header="DNS Resolver" href="/1.1.1.1/" product="1.1.1.1">}}
-Cloudflare DNS focuses on businesses and their domain administration.
-If you are a consumer and want a more private way to browse the Internet, check out 1.1.1.1, Cloudflare's public DNS Resolver.
+Khulnasoft DNS focuses on businesses and their domain administration.
+If you are a consumer and want a more private way to browse the Internet, check out 1.1.1.1, Khulnasoft's public DNS Resolver.
 {{</related>}}